 - You can learn valuable information via custom questionnaires.

-- You can record the voice of your respondents via Think-aloud feature.
+- You can record the voice of your respondents via the Think-aloud feature.

-- You can let respondents suggest and vote on each other’s ideas with Crowd Feedback feature.
+- You can let respondents suggest and vote for each other’s ideas with the Crowd Feedback feature.

-- You can adjust the study branding and messages, and so on.
+- You can change the study branding, messages, and more.

-That’s it!
-Once you launch your study in UXtweak, respondents should see the study overlay in your prototype while solving the tasks.
-Enjoy honing your designs of your prototypes with effective online user testing!
+That’s all!
+Once you launch your study in UXtweak, respondents will see the overlay of study in your prototype while solving the tasks.
+Enjoy honing your prototypes’ designs with effective online user testing!